 Try to choose a relatively short match, and unless you really like Rafa, I’d suggest you avoid lefties for your first couple of attempts.
 It makes things a lot easier.

 You can find full matches in many ways.
-There are plenty (though few very recent ones) on YouTube, many more on Asian video sites such as Soku, Daum, and Mgoon, and lots more if you have access to something like ESPN 3, TennisTV, or Tennis Channel Plus.
+There are plenty (though few very recent ones) on YouTube, many more on Asian video sites such as Soku and Mgoon, and lots more if you have access to something like ESPN 3, TennisTV, WTA TV, or Tennis Channel Plus.
 There are also hundreds of archived ATP Challenger matches.
+We also maintain a list of video sources in the aforementioned Google doc.

 TennisTV and TC Plus are great because their players have buttons to skip forward or backward 10 seconds.
 Another alternative is to download videos to your local machine and then use a media player like SMPlayer or VLC, which allow you to move forward and backward through the match with quick keyboard shortcuts.
 Of course, DVRs work great for this, too.